 The Home Business Academy is a monthly membership, made to make the building of a sales funnel easy, yet it’s also meant as a way to earn residual income as an affiliate.

 In 20 Ideas on how to make money after retirement, I mention both online and offline possibilities to make money.
-For both offline and online endeavors, it’s good to have sales funnels in place.
+For both offline and online endeavours, it’s good to have sales funnels in place.
 I’ll explain in this article what a sales funnel is.

 In this review of the Home Business Academy, I’ll also go in-depth on what it means to be an affiliate.
 To be an affiliate of a product is not on my original list of ideas.
 So, it makes a perfect Idea #21.
 I did mention being an affiliate in How to make money from your hobby or passion? but that was more as a side note.

 P.S.
 If you know what a sales funnel and being an affiliate is, you can go straight to the review.

 Some of the links might be affiliate links.
 As an affiliate associate, we earn a small commission when you purchase any of the products offered through the shared links at no extra cost for you.
 This helps us to maintain this website.